mikevader/k3s-cluster-infra-apps/docs/bare-metal.md

 ## Bootstrap new Raspberry Pi

+* Prerequisite: MAC is configure in DHCP
 * Download newest Raspberry Pi Imager
 * Image Ubuntu Server
-* (Req: MAC is configure in DHCP)
+  * OS -> Other general purpose OS -> Ubuntu -> Ubuntu Server 24.04 LTS (64-bit)
+  * Customisation:
+    * Set username/password to `ubuntu`/`ubuntu`
+    * Enable SSH with password auth
 * Boot Up
 * (Optional) If host was already configured: `sudo ssh-keygen -R <oldhost>` and `sudo ssh-keygen -R <ip>`
 * Configure new host in ansible `hosts.yaml`
-* Add system to the hosts file
+* Add system to the `hosts.yaml` file
-* Ensure the default user exists in `group_vars/<distribution-name>.yaml` Otherwise add a file with the variable `ansible_user_first_run`
 * Run ansible with `ansible-playbook add-user-ssh.yaml --limit <newhost>`
+* To add host to cluster run `ansible-playbook playbooks/06_k3s_secure.yaml`

+### Run initial upgrade manually

+* Login first time with `ssh <newhost>` and change password
+* Run `sudo apt update && sudo apt full-upgrade -y && sudo reboot`
+* Run `sudo rpi-eeprom-update -a && sudo reboot` to update firmware

 ## PoE HAT

 The fan of the PoE HAT tends to occelate between min and max speed.
-Accoding to an [article by Jeff Geerling][3] this can be adjusted.
+According to an [article by Jeff Geerling][3] this can be adjusted.

 ## PSU